 Why is June 21 chosen for International Yoga Day?

-June 21 was chosen for International Yoga Day because it is the Summer Solstice, the longest day of the year.
-It holds special significance in yoga as it marks a time of energy, transformation, and spiritual growth, aligning perfectly with yoga’s core principles.
+June 21 was chosen because it is the Summer Solstice, the longest day of the year in the Northern Hemisphere.
+This day is considered significant in yogic tradition as a turning point that symbolizes light, positive energy, and spiritual awakening.

 How can I participate in International Yoga Day events?